prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/terraform.md

     ![image](https://user-images.githubusercontent.com/87687468/192154191-7c0c97c6-4119-4395-bd8a-2873835e2f73.png)

-   You can also see the Tag name - Terraform EC2 which we mentioned in the terraform script.
+   You can also see the Tag name - Terraform EC2 which we mentioned in the Terraform script.

 ### 4.5 Use private key 'aws_key' to SSH into EC2 instance
     In the previous step, we have started the EC2 instance, now we need to connect to EC2 instance using the private key.